mqvallieres/mqvlab_website/content/positions.en.md

 ---

 ### I want you to join me!
-Positions are available for graduate students and possibly postdocs.
+**We currently have no openings for grad students or interns for the winter 2024.
+Postdoc applications might be considered.
+New openings for grad students and postdocs are expected in Spring or Summer 2024.**

 Applicants seeking to conduct dry lab and/or experimental work are welcome to apply.
-Depending on the project, applicants with backgrounds in either molecular biology, cell biology, genetics, RNA biology or bioinformatics could be a good fit.
+Depending on the project, applicants with backgrounds in either molecular biology, cell biology, genetics, RNA biology, immunology or bioinformatics could be a good fit.

 Please state the **reason of your interest in the lab** and share your **CV** and full **B.Sc. transcript** when